Consensys/doc.ethsigner/docs/HowTo/Store-Keys/Use-Hashicorp.md

 1. Save the root token displayed after starting the server in a file called `authFile`.

-1. Put your signing key into the Hashicorp Vault:
+1. Put your signing key into the HashiCorp Vault:

     === "Command"